 Let's face it, Momma.
 You are a REBEL.

-If you weren't you would have simply put your kid on the big yellow bus when he was "of age" at five years old, and not thought a thing about it.
+If you weren't, you would have simply put your kid on the big yellow bus when he was "of age" at five years old, and not thought a thing about it.
 But you DID think about it, and even "worse," you acted on it!
-And beyond that, you're MORE of a rebel, because you're looking at adding in SPANISH to this sweetie's daily life.
+And beyond that, you're a special brand of a rebel, because you're looking at adding in SPANISH to this sweetie's daily life.

 You took the hard way.
-There was an EASY choice, that receives no questions, no flack, no eye brow raises, and you took a WAY different path, and let's face it... you probably made "off brand" choices in a BUNCH of other arenas, too, like health, food, and parenting in general.
+There was an EASY choice that receives no questions, no flack, no eyebrow raises, and you took a WAY different path, and let's face it... you probably made "off brand" choices in a BUNCH of other arenas, too, like health, food, and parenting in general.
+(Are you laughing and listing those choices in your head now?
+I know!
+You, REBEL, you!)

-That being said, you think for yourself, and you probably don't think of obstacles of problems as a reason to change your patterns or daily expectations.
+That being said, you think for yourself, and you probably don't think of obstacles or problems as a reason to change your patterns or daily expectations.

 Like me.